Poverty Solutions

 A polished wireframe created in a design application

-A note from the one of the stakeholders visible.
+A note from one of the stakeholders visible.

 I usually present two versions of a design for a web page